CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## Enforce Credit and Endorsement Requirements
 ### Functionality
+The sample scheduling app will warn the user if the classes they have chosen do not put them on track to receive enough credits to graduate or earn their endorsement.
+Upon passing the page where the user selects courses, the app will check if credit requirements are met.
+If they are, the app will continue to let the user create a schedule, otherwise, a pop-up warning will display.
 ### Design
 In order to enforce credit and endorsement requirements, we will have to store certain information.
 This information includes which endorsement the